A Call from the Library

 A Call from the Library was a two-day live installation and live sound composition which took place throughout a former public library situated on a housing estate in Hackney.
 Re-imagining the library through the possibilities of sound and listening, the work was a collective exercise in ‘listening to’ and ‘playing’ the public library as a building, a concept, utopian project and space of knowledge production.
 The ‘score’ was a constellation which included the building, an instructional score, and live text.

-Extract from essay ‘On Building a Voice’ by Dr. Zeynep Bulut (Kings College) on A Call from the Library.
-‘On Building a Voice’ was also presented at Embodied Sound symposium at CPAD (The Centre for Performing Arts Development), University of East London.
+Extract from essay ‘On Building a Voice’ by Dr. Zeynep Bulut (Kings College) which was written in response to A Call from the Library.
+The paper was presented at Embodied Sound symposium at CPAD (The Centre for Performing Arts Development), University of East London.

 A Call from the Library forms one strand of Communal Materials; Or, Evolution Isn’t Fast Enough a speculative project by artist Lisa Skuret.